 Nana Mensah ’01 is a Ghanaian-American writer, director, actor, and producer who was nominated for a 2017 Lucille Lortel Award for her performance in Tracy Letts' Man from Nebraska at Second Stage Theatre.
 Nana wrote, directed, and stars in the film Queen of Glory; played Sade in the award-winning web series An African City; and had a lead role in the Obie Award-winning play I'll Never Love Again(a chamber piece) by Claire Barron.
 Nana is also a principal at Cape Coast Media, a production company that is behind a forthcoming docuseries from the South African network KweséTV and a pilot for a series acquired by AMC network.

-Betty Gilpin ’04 is a film, stage, and television actress.
+Betty Gilpin ’04 is an Emmy-nominated film, stage, and television actress.
 Her films include Ghost Town and The Northern Kingdom.
-Television credits include Law & Order: Criminal Intent, New Amsterdam, Nurse Jackie, and Strong Medicine.
+Television credits include Law & Order: Criminal Intent, New Amsterdam, Nurse Jackie, Strong Medicine, and GLOW.
 She has appeared off-Broadway in the dramas Good Boys and True, Boys’ Life, The Language Archive, We Live Here, Heartless, and I’m Going to Pray for You So Hard.
+In 2018, she was nominated for an Emmy for her role as Debbie in the Netflix series GLOW.

 James “Jamie” Widdoes ’72 is an actor, director, and producer with stage, screen, and television credentials and honors.
 Among the television series he has directed or produced are Just the Ten of Us, Empty Nest, Anything But Love, Harry and the Hendersons, Boston Common, Brother’s Keeper, Reba, 8 Simple Rules, The King of Queens, ‘Til Death, The Bill Engvall Show, Two and a Half Men, and Clipped.
 He starred as fraternity president Hoover in the 1978 classic National Lampoon’s Animal House.
 (Pictured at left: David Edelstein interviews Jamie Widdoes during Reunion Weekend 2012.)